 Many such students undertake Access courses as an alternative route into higher education.
-These are designed for adults who left formal education without the qualifications needed for entry to higher education, who did not progress beyond Level 3 qualifications e.g. A-levels, and who are returning to study after a significant break from full-time education (normally a minimum of two years).
-Applications from such students offering Access Courses are welcomed and each is considered individually on its merits.
-Where offers are made these are based on completion of the full qualification which is normally available on a one year full-time or two years part-time basis.
+Applications from such students, offering Access Diplomas who have been away from full-time education for a sustained period of time (minimum two consecutive academic years) immediately prior to commencing the Access Diploma are welcomed, and each is considered individually on its merits.
+Where offers are made these are based on completion of the full qualification (performance in Level 3 units), which is normally available on a one year full-time or two years part-time basis.
+Applicants must be in a position to meet any specific subject requirements.